MicrosoftDocs/win32-pr.it-it/desktop-src/TaskSchd/actioncollection-item.md

 ## <a name="property-value"></a>Valore proprietà

-Oggetto [**azione**](action.md) che rappresenta l'azione richiesta.
+Oggetto [**Action**](action.md) che rappresenta l'azione richiesta.

 ## <a name="remarks"></a>Commenti

 Le raccolte sono in base 1.
-In altre parole, l'indice per il primo elemento nella raccolta è 1.
+In altre parole, l'indice per il primo elemento della raccolta è 1.

 ## <a name="requirements"></a>Requisiti